SS Osterley

 SS Osterley was a steam ocean liner owned by the Orient Steam Navigation Company.
-She was built by the London and Glasgow Shipbuilding Company at Clydebank, Scotland in 1909 for a passenger service between London and Australia via the Suez Canal.
+It was built by the London and Glasgow Shipbuilding Company at Clydebank, Scotland in 1909 for a passenger service between London and Australia via the Suez Canal.

 Maiden voyage: 1909.
 Requisitioned as a troop ship in 1915.
-She was scrapped in Glasgow in 1930.
+It was scrapped in Glasgow in 1930.

 Launch

 Initial attempts to launch the ship were inauspicious.
 It was reported that: "The Osterley, 12,000 tons, a new steamer built for the Orient Steam Navigation Company, was to have been launched at Govan, Glasgow, yesterday (21 January 1909).
 The vessel was released on the slip by the Countess of Jersey, but owing to frost affecting the grease the Osterley stopped 40 feet down the ways.
 Thereupon the vessel was fastened, and the launching was postponed."
 A second attempt was successful: "The steamer Osterley was successfully lowered into the water this morning (26 January 1909).

 Orient Line registered Osterley at Glasgow.
-Her UK official number was 128287 and her code letters were HPGN.
+Its UK official number was 128287 and its code letters were HPGN.

 Five sister ships were built for this route: Otway, Orsova, Osterley, Otranto, Orvieto.
 They were joined in 1911 by RMS Orama, which was slightly larger and had different machinery.